1256-bits/curses-txt-reader/README.md

 When presented with both stdin and a file at the same time it will open the file.
 Curses txt reader does not accept multiple files.
 Use cat instead.
+Previously opened files will open on the same page they were left off
 ### Controls:
 * Arrow Up/Down - page up and down
 * Q - quit